 Any party in interest opposing the motion must file and serve an objection thereto not later than seventeen (17) days after the date of service of the motion.
 The objection shall specifically identify those matters contained in the motion that are at issue and any other basis for opposition to the motion.
 The objection shall also contain the notice of hearing required by subsection (e)(1) and the proof of service required by subsection (h).
-Absent the filing of a timely objection, the court may grant the relief sought without a hearing.
+Absent the filing of a timely objection, movant may submit a proposed order, and the court may grant the relief sought without a hearing.